What makes us think?

 BeijingIn an op-ed last month in the Wall Street Journal, John S. Gordon dismisses the idea that the science concerning climate change is settled.
 But we’ve been hearing that “97 percent of scientists agree” climate change is caused by man.
 What’s going on?

 Scientific America provides the answer.
-In 2011, Sarah Greene, a chemistry professor at Michigan Technological University, and John Cook, a research fellow at the ...
+In 2011, Sarah Greene, a chemistry professor at Michigan Technological University, and John Cook, a research fellow at ...

 Continue Reading →